AlexanderPrendota/hi-friends-server/README.md

  mvn clean install
  java -jar demo-0.0.1-SNAPSHOT.
 ```
-Chat will be available by this link:
+If you use `hi-server-javascript version`: Chat will be available by this link:

 * `http://localhost:3131`

+`hi-server-javascript version` GUI:
 ![2017-08-30 23 51 48](https://user-images.githubusercontent.com/10503748/29896533-0adf836c-8de6-11e7-891c-c402b385ce2a.png)